Sign up now for a free 30-day trial.

 Use our Preferences screens to customize every layer and every color, and dial in your text settings.
 But that’s just the beginning.
 Customize your plant codes, callout leader styles, number styles, and currency symbols for cost estimates.
 Create custom columns for your plant schedules, choose to label in Model Space or Paper Space … and much more.

-Your Land F/X installation comes with a set of default Text Styles.
+Your Planting F/X installation comes with a set of default Text Styles.
 Each style applies your chosen standards to specific applications of text in your drawings - like plant labels and schedule text.
 Set each Text Style to your chosen font, point size, width, and more.

 We don’t just give you thousands of plant and site amenity symbol blocks – we also give you the source block drawings.
 That means you can easily edit any of our plant symbols by opening and editing the DWG file that contains the linework for that symbol.